 1. From Amsterdam you'd be arriving in Basel.

-helps to plan trips and see what's doable.
+2. & 3.
+The timetable helps to plan trips and see what's doable.

 4. If you prefer unlimited traveling in Switzerland, without buying tickets, a 3-day Swiss Flexi Pass is the cheapest option.
 A Swiss Half Fare Card will probably be the cheapest option if you make the calculations.
 The tickets from Amsterdam to Basel and Geneva to Paris should be booked in advance.
 I would advice to do so as soon as possible as your travel date is approaching.
-As you live in India, you can get the tickets here
+As you live in India, you can get the tickets here.

 I would assume the option above to be the best one.
 There is no pass that covers The Netherlands, Germany, Switzerland and France.
 A Eurail Select Pass would cover The Netherlands, Germany and Switzerland, and another option is the France-Switzerland Pass.

 You're timeframe is very limited.
 I would prefer to focus on the mountains, rather than Bern and the Rhine falls (also see this topic), which are not in the Alps.
 For example: travel from Basel to Lucerne on your first day.
 Do a mountain trip from there.
 In the evening, take a train to Interlaken via Meiringen.
 On day 2 you could visit Grindelwald, and then travel to Geneva via Zweisimmen and Montreux.

-Hotels near the rail stations can be found here
+Hotels near the rail stations can be found here.